 - Water Management: Adopting efficient irrigation systems like drip irrigation can minimize water waste.
 Storing and utilizing rainwater can also help in the off rainy days.

 - Energy Efficiency: Farming practices use energy at the commercial level.
 Shifting to renewable sources such as solar panels or wind turbines for energy consumption can reduce expenses in the long run.

-- Nutrient Management: Precision agriculture can optimize the application of fertilizers and nutrients in the soil as it is based on soil testing.
-The right amount of fertilizer application prevents harm to the environment and crops and also increases profitability.
+- Nutrient Management: Precision agriculture can optimize the application of fertilizers and nutrients in the soil based on soil testing.
+The right amount of fertilizer application prevents harm to the environment and crops and increases profitability.